mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Low level notes might become moot once they

+## Write code for them

+Especially as you develop a relationship with a teammate, you need to offer something to make them happy they used you for a code review.

 ## Never use the word 'you'

 This one is going to sound weird, but hear me out.